 If the head pressure control results in unstable conditions (for example, test tolerances in Table 6 cannot be met), then a series of two steady-state one-hour tests shall be run.
-Prior to the first one-hour test the condenser entering temperature (for example outdoor air dry-bulb temperature or condenser water temperature) defined by Table 7 shall be approached from at least a 10°F higher temperature until the tolerances specified in Table 7 shall be approached from at least a 5°F lower temperature until the tolerances specified in Table 41 are met.
+Prior to the first one-hour test the condenser entering temperature (for example outdoor air dry-bulb temperature or condenser water temperature) defined by Table 7 shall be approached from at least a 10°F higher temperature until the tolerances specified in Table 41 are met.
+Prior to the second one-hour test, the condenser entering temperature defined by Table 7 shall be approached from at least a 5°F lower temperature until the tolerances specified in Table 41 are met.
 For each test, once all tolerances in Table 41 are met, the one-hour test shall be started and test data shall be recorded every five minutes for one hour, resulting in twelve test measurements for each test parameter.
 During each one-hour test, the tolerances specified in Table 41 shall be met.